 Fig. 7.
-Three types (k-truss, max-k-truss, any-k-truss) multiple-vertex (3) community-level k-truss community query vs. community search.
+Three types (k-truss, max-k-truss, any-k-truss) of multiple-vertex (3) community-level k-truss community queries vs. community search.

-a larger super-graph so is slower for community-level queries when only the super-graph is required for such queries.
-The performance difference shows that our 2-level index are very suitable for community-level queries.
+a larger super-graph and is slower for community-level queries, where only the super-graph is required.
+The performance difference shows that our two-level index is quite suitable for community-level queries.

-We then perform both the community-level and the edge- level multiple-vertex queries with all three basic types of cohesiveness criteria, i.e., k-truss, max-k-truss and any-k- truss.
+We then perform both the community-level and the edge- level multiple-vertex queries with all three basic types of cohesiveness criteria, i.e., k-truss, max-k-truss, and any-k- truss.
 We show the results in Figure 7.
 The average time for

-community-level queries spans from 3.4x10−5 second to 0.06

-second.
-The average time for community search queries is

-typically much higher than community-level queries since it needs to access edge level information, ranging from 0.03 to

-91.9 seconds depending on the size of target communities.
-Among all three types of cohesiveness criteria, any-k-truss edge-level queries usually have the highest query time as it needs to process the most k-truss communities.
+community-level queries spans from 3.4 × 10−5 seconds to 0.06 seconds.
+Typically, the average time for community search queries is much higher than community-level queries (since one needs to access edge-level information), ranging from 0.03–91.9 seconds depending on the size of the target communities.
+Among all the three types of cohesiveness criteria, any-k-truss edge-level queries usually take the highest query time as it needs to process the most k-truss communities.

 RELATED WORKS

-Our work falls in the category of cohesive subgraph mining [2], [4], [6], [8] such as community detection and community search.
-It’s most related to the inspiring work [5], which introduce the model of k-truss community based on triangle connectivity.
-However, triangle connected k-truss communi- ties have slow computation efficiency especially for vertices belongs to large k-truss communities.
-To speed up the com- munity search based on this model, an index structure called the TCP index is proposed in [5] that each vertex holds their maximum spanning forest based on edge trussness of their ego-network.
-Later, the Equitruss index [1] is proposed that use a super-graph based on truss-equivalence as an index to speed up the single vertex k-truss community search.
-The Equitruss index is similar to our index structure in the sense that it also use a super-graph for the index.
-However, the vertex in the super-graph of the Equitruss index is a subgraph of a k-truss community while an edge represents triangle connectivity.
-Our 2-level index contains a more compact super- graph that a vertex contains a k-truss community and edges represent k-truss community containment relations.
+Our work falls in the category of cohesive subgraph mining [2], [4], [6], [8], such as community detection and community search.
+It is closely related to an inspiring work [5] which introduced the model of k-truss community based on triangle connectivity.
+However, triangle-connected k-truss communities have slow computation efficiency, especially for vertices belonging to large k-truss communities.
+To speed up the community search based on this model, an index structure called the TCP index is proposed in [5], where each vertex holds its maximum spanning forest based on the edge trussness of their ego-network.
+Later, the Equitruss index [1] is proposed, which uses a super-graph based on truss-equivalence as an index to speed up the single vertex k-truss community search.
+The Equitruss index is similar to our index structure in the sense that it also uses a super-graph for the index.
+However, the vertex in the super-graph of the Equitruss index is a subgraph of a k-truss community, while an edge represents the triangle connectivity.
+Our two-level index contains a more compact super- graph, in which a vertex contains a k-truss community and the edges represent the k-truss community containment relations.
 We have used both TCP index and Equitruss index as comparisons in our evaluation.

 CONCLUSION